Joedang/dotfiles/chrestomathy.md

 (I think my Ubuntu 14 machine used md5.)
 This can be controlled with the `-E` option.

+When connecting to a new IP, you may get a warning about it being added to the known_hosts file.
+To check the fingerprint of the host, you can do `ssh-keygen -lf ~/.ssh/known_hosts`.

+GitHub publishes the fingerprints and IP addresses of their SSH servers at `https://api.github.com/meta`.

 ## Installing things from source
 My general strategy is to download an unzip the source into `/tmp/`. **Remember to do a checksum on the downloaded archive!**